MichalOpoka/ecfr/cfr/title-24-Housing-Urban-Development/subtitle-B-Regulations-Relating-Housing-Urban-Development/chapter-V-Office-Assistant-Secretary-Community-Planning-Development-Department-Housing-Urban-Development/subchapter-C-Community-Facilities/part-570-Community-Development-Block-Grants/subpart-I-State-Community-Development-Block-Grant-Program/section-570.482.md

 ##### § 570.482 Eligible activities. #####

-Link to an amendment published at 81 FR 90659, December 14, 2016.Link to an amendment published at 81 FR 92636, December 20, 2016.
+Link to an amendment published at 81 FR 92636, December 20, 2016.

 (a) *General.* The choice of activities on which block grant funds are expended represents the determination by state and local participants, developed in accordance with the state's program design and procedures, as to which approach or approaches will best serve these interests.
 The eligible activities are listed at section 105(a) of the Act.